Effective Date: January 1, 2023

-Data Collected from the Okta Service and Ancillary Products
+Data Collected from the Okta Service and Ancillary Data and Diagnostic Data

 We offer products that collect both Customer Data and Usage Data (as defined in our agreements with customers, including from the Okta Service).
-Our collection of both types of data enables us to provide and innovate upon the Okta Service, which in turn allows us to act as a service provider to our customers and to continuously improve upon the services we provide to our customers.
-In conjunction with the products we make available to our customers, we may collect additional data, such as user-agent and browser version, the URLs you visit (such as to determine whether we can help you manage your credentials for such URLs), logs of your usage and click activities, logs about your login history, identity confirmation, and device data (such as whether your device is managed by an administrator, the operating system installed on the device, and similar device or version information).
-For the Okta Mobile Device Management product only, data collected may include the applications that are installed on your device.
+Our collection of both types of data enables us to provide and innovate upon the Okta Service, which in turn allows us to act as a service provider to our customers and to continuously improve upon the services we provide to our customers and users.
+In conjunction with the products we make available to our customers, we may collect additional data, such as user-agent and browser version, IP address, the URLs you visit (such as to determine whether we can help you manage your credentials for such URLs), logs of your usage and click activities, logs about your login history, identity confirmation, and device data (such as whether your device is managed by an administrator, the operating system installed on the device, certain device configurations, and similar device or version information).
+For the Okta Mobility Management product, data collected may include the applications that are installed on your device.
 Collectively, we refer to this data as “Ancillary Data”.
-Some of the Ancillary Data we receive is dependent on your organization’s policies and settings and what it permits to be shared with Okta.
-Okta uses Ancillary Data to improve security and to provide and improve its products to customers, including to better understand customer behavior to create new features and provide threat-related insights for our customers.
-For example, we may use the URL you visit to let you better manage your passwords for the websites you visit.
+Some of the Ancillary Data, including Usage Data, that we receive is dependent on your organization’s policies and settings and what information it permits to be shared with Okta.
+Okta uses Ancillary Data to improve security and to provide and improve its products to customers, including to better understand customer behavior in order to create new features and provide threat-related insights for our customers.

 Some of these products that collect and process Ancillary Data include:

-- the Okta mobile applications (Okta Verify and Okta Mobile).
+- the Okta desktop and mobile applications (Okta Verify and Okta Mobile); and

 Through the Okta browser plugin, the Ancillary Data we collect includes details about your login session, IP address, user-agent, and the web application name and website address, as well as other information that is not personal in nature.
 In addition, as part of Ancillary Data, we may collect interaction data about your use of the Okta browser plugin.
-We use the information collected through the Okta browser plugin for security purposes and to provide features, such as by allowing you to better manage your passwords for websites that you visit.
+We use the information collected through the Okta browser plugin for security purposes and to provide features, such as to allow you to better manage your passwords for websites that you visit.

-As with most websites, whenever you visit an Okta website, take an Okta training course, engage with any Okta communities, or when you interact with Okta promotional content, Okta may receive both Personal Data about you from information-gathering tools and passive information collection on our websites, including Personal Data from our websites you visit or emails we send.
+As with most websites, whenever you visit an Okta website, take an Okta training course, engage with any Okta communities, or when you interact with Okta promotional or other informational content, Okta may receive both Personal Data about you from information-gathering tools and passive information collection on our websites, including Personal Data from our websites you visit or emails we send.
 This information collection typically includes information such as cookies, beacons, demographic information, company and role details, market research and publicly-available information, IP address (which may provide information about your location, but not your precise geolocation), device and browser details, usage information, timestamps, pages viewed, searches, interaction with and action taken by you on our websites or content (such as clicks on links and interaction with a webpage), as well as other non-Personal Data.

 IV.
 How We Use Personal Data

-Communicate with you about our products and services.
+For the purpose of communicating with you about our products and services and facilitate other interaction.
 We may use your Personal Data, such as contact data, Ancillary Data, and metadata, to send you transactional communications, notices, updates, security alerts, and administrative messages regarding our products and services that may be useful to you and your organization.
 We will respond to your questions, provide tailored communications based on your activity and interactions with us, and help you use our products and services effectively.
 We also use Administrator Data to communicate with you for various purposes, including to provide you with account updates (about your subscription, settings, security, billing, feature and product updates, technical issues, certifications, and other similar content).
 You cannot unsubscribe from non-promotional and transactional communications.
 For promotional communications, you may manage your communication preferences via your administrator settings, Okta communities, or our subscription center (linked in the Your Information Choices section below).
 In some situations, we may also share Administrator Data with authorized partners in order to provide you with information relevant to your purchase of Okta or other entities’ tools that may connect to Okta to meet your technical or organizational needs.

-Market and promote our products and services.
-We use your Personal Data, such as contact data, Ancillary Data, and other metadata, about how you use the products and services to send promotional communications that may be of specific interest to you and your organization, including by email and by displaying Okta marketing communications on other companies’ websites and applications, as well as on third-party platforms like Facebook, Twitter, and Google.
-These communications are aimed at encouraging engagement and maximizing the benefits that you and your organization can gain from Okta’s products and services, including information about new products and features, survey requests, newsletters, and events we think may be of interest to you and your organization.
+For the purpose of marketing our products and services.
+We use your Personal Data, such as contact data, Ancillary Data, and other metadata about how you use the products and services to send promotional communications that may be of specific interest to you and your organization, including by email and by displaying Okta marketing communications on other organizations’ websites and applications, as well as on third-party platforms like Facebook, Twitter, and Google.
+These communications are aimed at encouraging engagement and maximizing the benefits that you and your organization can gain from Okta’s products and services, including information about new products and features, survey requests, newsletters, and events that we think may be of interest to you and your organization.

-Manage contests or promotions.
-Okta may occasionally run contests or other special promotions or make available opportunities or other tokens of appreciation for customers, and if you register for one, we may process your Personal Data, such as contact information, biographical information, and contract-related data to perform our contract with you.
-Okta may also use the Personal Data, such as contact data, collected in these contests, promotions, and for customer appreciation as well as to send you promotional material about Okta or our partners.
+For the purpose of managing contests or promotions and customer appreciation.
+Okta may occasionally run contests or other special promotions or make available opportunities or other tokens of appreciation for customers, and if you register for these, we may process your Personal Data, such as contact information, biographical information, and contract-related data to perform our contract with you.
+Okta may also use the Personal Data, such as contact data, collected in these contests, promotions, and for customer appreciation as well as to send you gifts or prizes and promotional material about Okta and our partners.

 Other purposes with your consent: We may use your Personal Data if you have given us consent to do so for a specific purpose not listed above.
 For example, we may publish testimonials or featured customer stories to promote our products and services or record phone calls for quality and training purposes, with your permission.

-If we process your personal data for a purpose other than that set out above, we will provide you with information prior to such processing.
+If we process your Personal Data for a purpose other than those set out above, we will provide you with information prior to such processing.

-Legal Bases for Processing Personal Data (for European Economic Area Individuals)
+Legal Bases for Processing Personal Data (for United Kingdom and European Economic Area and other relevant jurisdictions)

-If you are an individual in the European Economic Area (EEA), or of another relevant jurisdiction, we collect and process information about you only where we have a legal basis or bases for doing so under applicable EU laws.
-The legal bases depend on the products and services that your organization has purchased from Okta, how such products and services are used, and how you choose to interact and communicate with Okta’s website, systems, and whether you attend Okta events.
+If you are an individual in the United Kingdom, the European Economic Area (EEA), or of another relevant jurisdiction, we collect and process information about you only where we have a legal basis or bases for doing so under applicable laws.
+The legal bases depend on the products and services that your organization has purchased from Okta, how such products and services are used, and how you choose to interact and communicate with Okta’s websites, systems, and whether you attend Okta events.
 This means we collect and use your Personal Data only where:

 - We need it to operate and provide you with our products and services, provide customer support and personalized features, and to protect the safety and security of our products and services;

-- It satisfies a legitimate interest of Okta’s (which is not overridden by your data protection interests), such as for research and development, to provide information to you about our products and services that we believe you and your organization may find useful, and to protect our legal rights and interests;
+- It satisfies a legitimate interest of Okta’s (which is not overridden by your data protection interests and rights), such as for research and development, to provide information to you about our products and services that we believe you and your organization may find useful, and to protect our legal rights and interests;

 - You give us consent to do so for a specific purpose; or